-- i. the UK GDPR; - ii. the Data Protection Act 2018; - iii. any laws which implement any such laws; and - iv. any laws which replace, extend, re-enact, consolidate or amend any of the foregoing (whether or not before or after the date of this Prospectus); and - all final and binding guidance, guidelines and codes of practice issued by any relevant supervisory authority relating to such Data Protection Laws (in each case whether or not legally binding);
+- i. the UK GDPR; - ii. the Data Protection Act 2018; - iii. any laws which implement any such laws; and - iv. any laws which replace, extend, re-enact, consolidate or amend any of the foregoing (whether or not before or after the date of this Prospectus); and - all final and binding guidance, guidelines and codes of practice issued by any relevant supervisory authority relating to such Data Protection Laws;